OSHydro/OSHydro.github.io/index.md

 The OSHydro initiative is completely open to involvement from anyone with interest.
 For more information, contact the [facilitators](#initiative-facilitators)

-This [wiki](https://github.com/OSHydro/Project-Listing/wiki) provides links and information about relevant projects.
-Feel free to edit and add your projects to the wiki.
+This [page](projects.md) provides links and information about relevant projects.
+Feel free to edit the page on [GitHub](https://github.com/OSHydro/OSHydro.github.io/blob/master/projects.md) adding your projects.

 For discussions and announcements related to the OSHydro initiative, join the [Google Group](https://groups.google.com/forum/#!forum/oshydro).